-“The Village” is a 2004 film directed by M. Night Shyamalan (“The Sixth Sense” (1999)), and starring Joaquin Phoenix, Adrien Brody, Sigourney Weaver, William Hurt and Bryce Dallas Howard.
-The film tells a tale of a 19th century village whose inhabitants live in constant fear of some creatures that start to terrorise the village population.
+“The Village” is a 2004 film directed by M. Night Shyamalan (“The Sixth Sense” (1999) and starring Joaquin Phoenix, Adrien Brody, Sigourney Weaver, William Hurt and Bryce Dallas Howard.
+The film tells of a 19th century village whose inhabitants live in a constant fear of some creatures that start terrorising the village population.
 One of the protagonists of the movie is a blind girl named Ivy.
-Although the movie is not as bad as critics claim and its soundtrack is absolutely beautiful, it has a needless array of well known star-actors involved, which is distracting.
-“Running Out of Time” is a hugely popular 1996 book by Margaret Peterson Haddix for young adults about a young girl (Jessie) in a 19th century village who is send on the mission to town to look for medicine to cure a diphtheria epidemic in her village.
+Although the movie is not as bad as critics claim and its soundtrack is absolutely beautiful, it has a needless array of well-known star-actors involved, which is distracting.
+“Running Out of Time” is a popular 1996 book by Margaret Peterson Haddix for young adults about a girl (Jessie) in a 19th century village who is sent on a mission to town to look for medicine to cure a diphtheria epidemic in her village.

-People live in a make-believe 19th century rural village when outside it is in fact 20th century: In “The Village” and “Running Out of Time”, people initially agreed to a kind of a “social experiment” to live in the 19th century rural setting while outside of the village it is, in fact, 20th century.
+People live in a make-believe 19th century rural village when outside it is, in fact, the 20th century: In “The Village” and “Running Out of Time“, people initially agreed to a kind of a “social experiment” to live in a 19th century rural setting, while, outside of their village setting, it is the 20th century.

 The peculiarities of the village:

-- Both villages in the book and in the film are constructed as “natural preserves” whereby its 19th century setting on the inside and the usual modern life going on on the outside.
+- Both villages in the book and in the film are constructed as “natural preserves”, whereby it is the 19th century setting on the inside and the usual modern life going on on the outside.

 - Both villages have special rules/scare-tales forbidding the villagers from leaving the compounds.
 In the film, it is “those we do not speak of”, some monsters which could strike at random.
 In the book, it is the “haunted trees” scare to ward off children and not have them trespassing the boundaries.
 Neither of these things turn out to be true, as “haunted trees” in the book are just cameras/other modern equipment installed to spy on the village population, and the so-called “those we do not speak of” are just costumes some villagers wear to scary other population and not have them wandering off too far.